Big Empty

 "Big Empty" is a song by American rock band Stone Temple Pilots that first appeared in 1994 on the soundtrack of the film The Crow.
-The band later included the song on its second album, Purple, and released it as the lead single from that album.
+The band later included the song on their second album, Purple (1994), and was released as the album's final single only in Australia on March 20, 1995.
 The song reached No. 3 and No. 7 on the Billboard Mainstream Rock Tracks and Modern Rock Tracks charts, respectively.
 The song won an MTV Movie Award for best song featured in a movie in 1995.

-Musically, the song has a similar format to the band's previous single "Creep", beginning with a slow, soft acoustic verse that leads into a loud and distorted chorus with a heavy guitar similar to "Plush".
+Musically, the song has a similar format to one of the band's previous singles "Creep", beginning with a slow, soft acoustic verse that leads into a loud and distorted chorus with a heavy guitar similar to "Plush".
 "Big Empty" appears on the greatest hits compilation albums Thank You and Buy This.